-We have found, however, that drawing out a bride’s and groom’s inner radiance is equally if not more important.
-Couples should also look fantastic on a deeper emotional level in their wedding photography.
-Happiness should emanate out of them in the images we capture of them.
-The photos should show how they feel in the arms of the person they will marry/have married.
-We want this because when those emotions shine through on film, brides and grooms look that much more beautiful.
+Creating images in which you and your intended look fantastic requires more than that, though.
+It is not just about highlighting your outer beauty.
+In our experience, drawing out your inner radiance is equally if not more important.
+You and your future spouse should also look great on a deeper emotional level in your wedding and engagement photography.
+Happiness should beam out of you in the images we capture of the two of you.
+The photos should reveal how you feel in the arms of the person you will marry or have married.
+We want this to happen because when those emotions shine through on film, you and your beloved look that much more beautiful.

-If we do this part of our jobs right, then the setting in which we photograph a couple barely matters.
-If our pictures elicit the affection that a couple has for each other, then almost nothing can distract from that.
-The ugliest possible background is not enough to distract the viewer from how good the future spouses or newlyweds look.
-We could photograph them in a grimy DC alley, and no one would notice anything but the two of them.
+If we do this part of our jobs right, then the setting in which we photograph you barely matters.
+If our pictures successfully elicit the affection that you have for each other, then almost nothing can distract from that.
+The ugliest possible background is not enough to distract the viewer from how good you and your future spouse look.
+We could photograph you in a grimy DC alley, and no one would notice anything but the two of you.
 Not that we would ever do something like that, of course!
-We obviously seek out venues that complement the people we are photographing and that enhance the beauty of their love.

 That is why we love engagement shoots and couples portraits in settings that can be integral part of the images we create.
 We do not just seek pretty backdrops in front of which to pose the couple.
 We want locations that are a vital component of the composition.
-When DC wedding photographers find them, the surroundings feel like a part of the future spouses’ or newlyweds’ love story.
+Because when a Washington, DC, wedding photographer finds locations like that, we can make the surroundings feel like a part of your love story.

 We had all this in mind when we took this bride and groom to the Nikolaikapelle for their engagement shoot.
 We specifically asked them to meet us at sundown.
 We thought that the best way to incorporate the church into the portraits would be to light parts of it with our flashes.
 We also thought that the Nikolaikapelle’s location would make a night shoot preferable.
 The church is situated rather unusually, in that it is in the middle of Hannover’s main commercial district.
 Photographing couples there during the day can sometimes lead to incongruous distracting elements showing up in the background.
 Taking pictures of future spouses or newlyweds there at night would eliminate this problem.